Home :: Artist Profiles :: Gallery :: Contact :: FAQ :: Links

 Q. What timbers can I have in my knife?

-A. I tend to use many West Australian timbers for my handles and scabbards, some of which can be seen in the knife galleries.
-They include Western Myall, Jarrah, Gimlet, Marri, Beefwood, Banksia, She-Oak, Lace She-Oak, Ribfruited Mallee Burl, York Gum Burl and Red Morrel Burl.
+A. The timbers I use mostly come from Djarilmari timbers in Denmark, Western Australia.
+Neale is licensed to cut timber for the craftwood industry so I have access to some finely figured West Australian hardwoods.
+They include Western Myall, Jarrah, Gimlet, Marri, Beefwood, Banksia, She-Oak, Lace She-Oak, Ribfruited Mallee Burl, York Gum Burl, Red Morrel Burl, Snap and Rattle, Concinna, Blackwood and occasionally Sandalwood.
 These are the most popular but there are numerous other timbers I have access to.
-I can also get man made composite materials such as Micarta at short notice; such handles are very popular for fishing or kitchen knives, where the handle can be immersed in water if required.
+I also use Ivory, Ebony, Pilbara Jade, Bronze (can be engraved and gold plated), Sambar Antler and all types of jewels.
+I also use man made materials such as black or ivory Micarta and reconstituted stone like Turquoise.
+Composite materials are very popular for fishing or kitchen knives.
 I can also use imported woods such as African Ebony and Coco Bolo in addition to the Western Australian hardwoods, which are chosen for their high natural oil content and robust quality.
-Lately, I have been using Zebra Stone and Jade from Marble Bar in Western Australia.

 Q. What other handle materials do you use?